 - Understand that different measures have different purposes

 - Use a logic model to help identify what you need to measure

 - Know where to find more information on specific measures and make the choice

 Can you think of a time when outcome information from your services was presented to you?
 Maybe you were hearing it at a team meeting or a management meeting; maybe you were discussing it with a commissioner.
 It was possibly presented as single number results or as colourful, tidy graphs?

 Whilst working with our member services and beyond, CORC have found that these simplified visual representations of child and youth mental health data can make it look quite clean-cut and there may be a tendency to draw immediate conclusions based on the information they yield.
 But the reality is that child and youth mental health data is messy and complex, giving good reasons to be particularly thoughtful about how we interpret and use this information.
 Whilst CORC acknowledge that there are uncertainties with these data, we also believe that this is unlikely to change in the near future and so understanding the strengths and limitations up front will help to give way to better conversations around the implications of what the data is telling us and help to identify service improvements.

 This module offers practical tips for facilitating these discussions and helping you ask the right questions when exploring the data.

-- Prepare to introduce the measures
+- Preparing to introduce it

 - Plan ahead